optimalbrew/multiVarAuction/README.md

 ### Running the demo

 Use `ganache-cli` to start an Ethereum client

 	ganache-cli -h 0.0.0.0 -p 7545

-Once the client is running and listengin on the specified port, use `truffle console` to deploy and interact with the contracts
+Once the client is running and listening on the specified port, use `truffle console` from a **different terminal** to deploy and interact with the contracts

 	truffle console